Indigenous Youth Climate Art Contest Winners

 Youth Artists and their Work

-The Fraser Basin Council is pleased to introduce you to winners of the Indigenous Youth Climate Art Contest and the artpieces they have created, which will be showcased in Canada’s 2020 national assessment report on climate change titled Canada in a Changing Climate.
+The Fraser Basin Council is pleased to introduce you to winners of the Indigenous Youth Climate Art Contest and the art pieces they have created, which were displayed at the Adaptation Canada 2020 conference and showcased in Canada’s national assessment report on climate change titled Canada in a Changing Climate.